-I was lucky enough to experience Tour A and Tour C, but I am sure Tour B and D would be awesome as well.
-In fact even the day I paddled out on a kayak was amazing so don’t stress about which letter will be the best.
-It’s El Nido, you are going to be visiting lagoons and beaches that will blow your mind.
+I was lucky enough to experience Tour A, Tour B and Tour C, but have not yet made it on Tour D. However, even the day I paddled out on a kayak was amazing so don’t stress about which ‘letter tour’ will be the best.
+It’s El Nido, you are going to be visiting lagoons and beaches that will blow your mind no matter what tour you are on.